LazyXuan/PULSE/README.md

 ## Notes
 1. The input sequence should be in one line fasta format.
 2. The 'data' directory contains the results of the paper

+If you have any questions, please feel free to contact me,
+E-mail: he-x15@mails.tsinghua.edu.cn